 That first test will eliminate some of the most egregious pretenders, the companies who have large staffs and fancy websites but no clue what they’re doing in pond management and thus tend to produce a lot of mediocre fisheries.
 Once you have it narrowed down to the companies that get results at least some of the time, there’s one more test you can apply.

 Ask them what percentage of their clients have been with them for at least two years, and have not caught a trophy largemouth or bluegill, whichever their pond is being managed for, twice as big as any such fish they had ever caught prior to their management.
-If they tell you any percentage less than 90%, you’re talking to the wrong company.
+If they tell you any percentage higher than 10%, you’re talking to the wrong company.

 Full disclosure: you probably won’t find more than one company that will pass this second test.
 We know this because we have come behind all of our chief competitors in this state on dozens of private ponds and lakes, and we know firsthand that they fail far more often than they succeed.